NasimPalvayeh/Neural_Networks/Hebb/OR/README.md

-Hebb Network for OR Function
+Hebb Network for Implementing OR Function